CORFU BRITISH CEMETERY

 From Corfu seafront to south of the old town and turn inland onto Alexandras Avenue, which is a big tree lined avenue.
 At the top of this is Place George Theotoki which contains a roundabout.
 From this roundabout take the Donatou Dimoulitsa road and then bear left onto Kolokotroni.
 Please note that if asking for directions, the site is commonly referred to as the "English Cemetery".

 Tuesday 09.00–14.00 and 17.00-19.00

 For further information and enquiries please contact email@example.com

 The island of Corfu was used during the First World War as a British and United States naval base.
 A convalescent camp and military hospital were also stationed there.
 In 1916, the island was used as a rest camp for the Serbian army.

-Corfu British Cemetery was opened as a military cemetery in about 1855, and contains 13 First World War burials.
-The 16 Second World War burials are mostly of casualties from destroyers mined in the Corfu channel.
+Corfu British Cemetery was opened as a British military cemetery in about 1855, when the Ionian Islands were in British hands.
+It contains 13 First World War burials and 16 Second World War burials (these are mostly casualties from two destroyers mined in the Corfu channel in October 1946).